 And it’s great news for retail marketers, for two reasons.

-The first is that retailers are now able to get more nuanced insight into how their shoppers are reacting to their posts and products.
+The first is that retailers, through Reactions, are now able to get more nuanced insight into how their shoppers are, well, reacting to their posts and products.
 If someone is angry about a promotion or a delivery gone bad, a brand knows right away and is able to address it appropriately and in a timely manner.
 Conversely, when a shopper loves the new spring shoe line, a retailer can extrapolate that that collection will likely be in high demand.

 This means the way retail marketers analyze shopper Facebook activity must evolve.
 New benchmarks and metrics are required.
 In addition to Likes, comments and shares, retailers must now measure digital emotions.
 Not an easy task, but one that will reap real benefits.

 By studying specific responses, retailers can build more targeted online marketing strategies and social media programs.
 Learnings can be used to craft posts, campaigns and experiences that create a deeper and more meaningful relationship between shopper and brand.

 The second reason retailers should embrace these Reactions is how they are able to inform and enhance in-store marketing.